lndecastro/Foundations_of_AI/book/Unit_06_AI_Applications.md

 | Loan approval | A safe borrower is denied credit | A default |
 | Code vulnerability scanner | An engineer wastes an hour | A shipped exploit |

-Identical mathematics.
-Radically different consequences.
+Same type of model with radically different consequences.
 The spam filter can tolerate errors in either direction; the screening system cannot, and the *asymmetry* between its two error types is the entire design problem.

 This is why Unit 3 insisted on the confusion matrix.
 A single accuracy number erases the distinction that matters most in every row of this table.